-2.5 years passed since Phyllis recovered from her last reproductive tract infection.
-Then one morning, Justine went to check on the hens, when she discovered Phyllis was not her normal active self.
-The little hen was hunched over, miserable, with egg matter covering her feathers of her vent.
+2.5 years passed since Phyllis recovered from her previous reproductive tract infection.
+Then one morning, Justine went to check on the hens and discovered Phyllis was not her normal active self.
+She was hunched over, miserable, with egg matter covering her feathers of her vent.
 When Justine tried to give her something to eat, she showed no interest in eating.
-Justine immediately called her veterinarian to schedule an emergency appointment with her to see Phyllis.
-She was able to bring Phyllis into the vet that same day.
+Justine immediately called her veterinarian to schedule an emergency appointment.

 Phyllis getting a warm soak (left photo) and on her way to the vet (right photo)

 Upon arrival at BBEVS’s vet hospital, the doctor conducted a physical exam, ran some blood tests (CBC and blood chemistry), and took radiographs of Phyllis’s abdomen.
-Since the hospital performs some blood tests in-house, in their diagnostic lab, the doctor was able rapid results.
+Since the hospital had their own diagnostic laboratory, they were able to quickly get results from the blood work.
 The blood tests revealed the presence of a low level infection.
 The radiographs showed evidence of inflammation of the oviduct (salpingitis).

 Although the cause of the inflammation wasn’t determined, due to Phyllis’s prior history of reproductive problems, it was highly suggestive that it was associated with an abnormality in her reproductive system.
 The doctor recommended that they start Phyllis on hormone implants (Suprelorin), to help to prevent further egg-related infections from occurring.